-Eighty-five percent of people develop some back pain during their lifetime.
+Eighty-five to ninety percent of people develop some back pain during their lifetime.
 Of this group, most people (95%) get better in 6 to 12 weeks.

 Acute back pain may be related to several common conditions, such as degenerative arthritis, degenerative disk disease, spinal canal stenosis, muscular pain/ligament strain or sciatica.
 Often, the pain is caused by a combination of these conditions.

 Most people diagnose their own back pain based on previous experience, and treat the pain with over-the-counter medications and rest.
 Families, friends and neighbors are also a source of information.
 However, it is important to realize that everyone is different and it is never safe to take someone else's medication.
 Always contact your health care provider before taking any medication that is not prescribed specifically for you.

 There are circumstances when you should seek immediate medical attention for back pain.
 These include:

 - Severe back pain

 - Leg weakness